 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Environmental Systems Research Institute, Inc.'s score of 23 is higher than 78% of the industry.
+Environmental Systems Research Institute, Inc.'s score of 26 is lower than 61% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Environmental Systems Research Institute, Inc. is not committed to any reduction initiatives we track.
+Environmental Systems Research Institute, Inc. is committed to some reduction initiatives we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.